 - 1. Interest rate for discounting was 6.00% per annum. - Projected total contributions are employer contributions to the unfunded actuarial accrued liability and normal cost (including administrative expenses).
 Based on the closed amortization period in place, the unfunded liability is projected to be paid off in 2037.
-Contributions are assumed to be paid midyear. - 3.
-Assumed contributions are based on the contribution policy for The State Employee Group Plan.
+Contributions are assumed to be paid midyear. - Assumed contributions are based on the contribution policy for The State Employee Group Plan.
 The State of Tennessee will contribute no less than the Actuarially Determined Contribution, as authorized by Pub.
 Ch.
 No. 426. - 4.
-Projected benefit payments have been determined in accordance with Paragraphs 30-35 of GASB Statement No. 75, and are based on the closed group of active, retired members and beneficiaries as of June 30, 2022.
+Projected benefit payments have been determined in accordance with Paragraphs 30-35 of GASB Statement No. 75, and are based on the closed group of active, retired members and beneficiaries as of July 1, 2022.
 Benefit payments are assumed to be paid mid-year. - 5.
 Projected investment earnings are based on the assumed investment rate of return of 6.00% per annum.
-The first year's earnings have been adjusted to account for the actual return through June 30, 2022.